-Groupon reports mixed Q4 weighed down by LivingSocial acquisition
+Groupon reports mixed Q4, paid nothing for LivingSocial

 Groupon, the daily deals platform that has been restructuring itself and trying to shift into more profitable areas of e-commerce, today reported its Q4 earnings.
 They were mixed.
 The company beat on sales of $934.9 million but with a net loss of $50.2 million, working out to a non-GAAP EPS of $0.07.
 Analysts were expecting revenues of $912.8 million, and non-GAAP earnings per share of $0.02.

+The other key detail to note is the Groupon acquired its longtime rival LivingSocial last quarter for ‘no consideration’ according to its 10-k.
+That is to say, it paid nothing.
+Elsewhere it noted that it contributed around $9 million in revenues and $4 million in losses, and was a net acquisition expense of about $1.3 million.

-The company reported 31.2 million customers in North America and 52.7 million globally.
+The company said it added around 5 million customers in its core market of the US and now has 31.2 million customers in North America and 52.7 million globally.

 Groupon has been on a long road to trying to fix its business, after once being feted as a hot startup, blasting off in a hot IPO, and then crashing and burning as the reality of the its business set in: that daily deals are not nearly as constant and strong a market as many thought they would be.